mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 Last but not least, the log shows a clear example of structural concurrency.
 In fact, the execution printed the last log in the `main` method after the end of the execution of both of the coroutines.
 As we may have noticed, we didn't have any explicit synchronization mechanism to achieve this result in the `main` function.
 We didn't wait or delay the execution of the `main` function.
 As we said, this is due to structural concurrency.
 The `coroutineScope` function creates a scope that is used to create both the two coroutines.
 Since the two coroutines are children of the same scope, this will wait the end of the execution of both of them before returning.

 We can also avoid the use of the structural concurrency, to show that in this case we need to add some wait for the end of the execution of the coroutines.
 Instead of using the `coroutineScope` function, we can use the `GlobalScope` object.
-It's like an empty coroutine scope that doesn't force any parent-child relationship between the coroutines.
+It's like an empty coroutine scope that does not force any parent-child relationship between the coroutines.
 So, we can rewrite the morning routine function as follows:

 ```kotlin
 suspend fun noStructuralConcurrencyMorningRoutine() {